OHI-Science/ohimanual/3_conduct_manual/intro_assessment.md

 > The process of conducting an OHI+ assessment is as valuable as the final results.
 Documenting decisions made, as well as the challenges and successes encountered along the way, can lead to better understanding of the system, help inform management decisions, and guide future assessments to track changes through time.

-**When conducting an OHI+ assessment**, it is important to include information that best represents your study area, and to make science-driven decisions and clearly document what was done and why.
+When conducting an OHI+ assessment, it is important to include information that best represents your study area, and to make science-driven decisions and clearly document what was done and why.
 Your team should as creative and insightful as you can be while working within the bounds of informational and technical limitations.

 There are **key processes and considerations** that will be a part of every assessment.
 Every assessment should ideally build from the lessons learned of previously completed assessments and identify what local characteristics need to be included in a study.
 This is done partly by comparing the local situation to situations in previous assessments; it is also done by comparing the default information provided in the WebApp to what is known about local realities.
 After you have outlined and identified local characteristics and priorities, you should prepare to develop models, set reference points, gather information, and use the Toolbox software to analyze data and calculate scores.
 You will also visualize the outputs in the WebApp's maps and flower plots that can be shared with other partners and collaborators.
 Above all, you should be prepared to **know that this process takes time and is iterative, meaning that you often return to previous steps**.